OSGeo/gdal/doc/source/programs/gdal_raster_tile.rst

     comparing the resolution of the input dataset with the closest resolution in the list of tile matrix of the tile matrix set.

+.. option:: --min-x <MIN-X>

+    Minimum tile X coordinate, at maximum zoom level.
+Can be set to restrict the tiling process.

+.. option:: --min-y <MIN-Y>

+    Minimum tile Y coordinate, at maximum zoom level.
+Can be set to restrict the tiling process.

+.. option:: --max-x <MAX-X>

+    Maximum tile X coordinate, at maximum zoom level.
+Can be set to restrict the tiling process.

+.. option:: --max-y <MAX-Y>

+    Maximum tile Y coordinate, at maximum zoom level.
+Can be set to restrict the tiling process.

+.. option:: --no-intersection-ok

+    Whether the dataset extent not intersecting the tile matrix is only a warning.
+    Otherwise, by default, an error will be emitted if that occurs.

 .. option:: -r, --resampling nearest|bilinear|cubic|cubicspline|lanczos|average|rms|mode|min|max|med|q1|q3|sum

     Resampling method used to generate maximum zoom level, and also lower zoom